Fort McCoy has seen a total of 7 measles cases among Afghans; all have recovered

-A total of seven Afghan refugees at Fort McCoy in Wisconsin have been infected measles, but all have since recovered, a spokesperson confirmed Wednesday.
+A total of seven Afghan refugees at Fort McCoy in western Wisconsin have been infected with measles, but all have since recovered, a spokesperson said Wednesday.

-Fort McCoy officials had previously only confirmed one measles case.
+Fort McCoy officials had previously confirmed only one measles case.
 That person arrived at the base Sept.
 4, was immediately isolated and tested positive for measles Sept.
-5. Those as risk of exposure to the person were quarantined.
+5. Those at risk of exposure were quarantined.

 Measles is a highly contagious viral infection of the respiratory system that is spread by breathing contaminated air or touching contaminated surfaces.
 According to the Centers for Disease Control and Prevention, the virus is so contagious that up to 90% of people close to an infected person who are not immune will also catch it.

-The U.S. halted incoming flights Sept.
+The U.S. halted incoming flights of refugees Sept.
 10 after discovering a few cases of measles among the refugees, including the case at Fort McCoy.

-Fort McCoy spokesperson Cheryl Phillips did not give a timeline for when the other six Afghan refugees tested positive for measles, but said the base no longer has any active cases.
+Fort McCoy spokesperson Cheryl Phillips did not say when the other six Afghan refugees tested positive for measles but said the base no longer has any active cases.
 She said all of those who tested positive remained in isolation until they were fully recovered.

 "Given that Afghan guests are residing on the Fort McCoy military installation, there is minimal potential for exposure to the neighboring community," Phillips said.